Dry Creek Community Park

 If you have questions about this project, please contact Paula Fitzgerald - 303-651-8448, or email - email@example.com

-The phasing plan for the park was discussed and approved at the April 20, 2010 City Council meeting.
+The phasing plan for the park was revised with the new Parks Recreation & Trails Master Plan (adopted April 2014).
 Future phases will include the following major program elements (subject to change):

 Previous Project Information: